TM

 BIO

-I've been a fishing nut for most of my life and have lived on the shores of Kentucky Lake since 1998.
-I'm on the water every day whether I guide or not, searching for those special areas that attract game fish and finding out the best baits and patterns that work here on Kentucky Lake.
-I am in the business to pass on things I have learned to you, the angler.
+I'm on the water a lot whether guiding or not, searching for those special areas that attract game fish and finding out the best baits and patterns that work here on Kentucky Lake.
+I am in the fishing business to pass on things I have learned to you, the angler.
 Not only will I put you where the fish are, but I will also teach you how and where to use lures and techniques that you may have only read about.

 ABOUT THE ESB